tavlab-iiitd/VacSIM/data/readme.md

-## This folder has all the files with projected data being used in RL models.**
+### This folder has all the files with projected data being used in RL models.
+**projection.csv** has projected data generated from SEIR models.
+It has future context information of all the states for future dates.